quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Handling ICMP Messages

 Datagram Packetization Layer PMTU Discovery (PLPMTUD) can be used by QUIC to probe for the supported PMTU.
-PLPMTUD optionally use ICMP messages (e.g., IPv6 Packet Too Big messages).
+PLPMTUD optionally uses ICMP messages (e.g., IPv6 Packet Too Big messages).
 Given know attacks with the use of ICMP messages, the use of PLPMTUD in QUIC has been designed to safely utilise received ICMP but do not rely upon them to function (see section 14.2.1. of